- Managing multiple tabs isn’t always easy, but you can make it easy with one of these Chrome tab manager extensions.

 - No folder structure for bookmarks

-Session Buddy prides itself on being the most powerful and versatile tab manager on our list since it includes several extensive tweaking options.
+Session Buddy prides itself on being one of the best tab organizer extensions for Chrome on our list since it includes several extensive tweaking options.

 You can configure anything from session names to maximum session counts that can be saved.
 Session information can be saved in many formats, such as JSON, HTML, and CSV.